version-central/ext-shopware/README.md

 ## Configuration

-Open the Plugin Manager in your Shopware backend and install and activate the plugin.
+Open the Plugin Manager in your Shopware backend and install the plugin.

 Afterwards open the plugin configuration and add your application token from the VersionCentral project.
-After saving the configuration, information should appear for your application in the VersionCentral dashboard.
+After saving the configuration, you can activate the plugin.
+Information should appear for your application in the VersionCentral dashboard.

 **Note:** Shopware-Cronjob-Plugin has to be installed, enabled and running.
 Have a look on the [Shopware Wiki](http://community.shopware.com/Cronjobs_detail_1102.html) for further information how to activate cronjobs.